More than 100 million photos are uploaded on Instagram daily. Staggering numbers, aren’t they?

 When you have a great marketing strategy to execute where you have to post cross-platform, it is convenient to use a third-party Instagram scheduling tool like SocialPilot.

-SocialPilot goes a step further in Instagram scheduling and enables hassle-free automated posting with the help of advanced functionalities.
+SocialPilot goes a step further in Instagram scheduling and allows you to create content drafts by directly uploading files from Google Drive.
+It also enables hassle-free automated posting with the help of advanced functionalities.
 You can schedule feed posts, reels, carousel posts, stories, and Instagram ads using SocialPilot.

 Note: In order to schedule posts on Instagram using any Instagram scheduling tool, you need to have an Instagram business account linked to a Facebook page.